microservices-security-in-action/samples/supplementary-readings.md

 # Supplementary Readings

-We update this section as and when we find articles/blogs/videos related to the content discussed in this chapter.
+We update this section as and when we find articles/blogs/videos related to the content discussed in this book.

 ## Chapter 11: Securing microservices on Kubernetes